majeinfo/chaingun/README.md

 	--trace-requests                  Displays the requests and their return code --users int                       (mandatory) Count of VU to simulate

+h) run in "graph" mode :

+        $ player graph --output-dir /path/to/output/ --script /path/to/script.yml --output-type json

+        This mode is used to regenerate the results from a previous tests.
+For example, if you fix or make some modification in the already computed CSV files, you can re-generate the graphs.
+        If you specify the "--output-type json" option, a JSON document containing all the results will be displayed on STDOUT from previously obtained CSV file.
+This is a convenient way to insert the player in a CI/CD pipeline !

+        --output-dir indicates where the results will be stored --script sets the name of the script file and is mandatory --output-type csv|json
+        --verbose is optional

 ### Run from container image

 a) run a Player in standalone mode :